How to Talk About the Temperature in Spanish: Fahrenheit, Celcius, and Descriptions

 At night, it is cold.

-Lastly, Haber is another verb you can use.
-This one is used in the third-person singular form.
-You use hay in the indicative present.
+Haber is another verb you can use to talk about the weather.
+Use this one in the third-person singular form.

 No hay muchas nubes.

 There aren’t many clouds.